Regular Dental Exams and Cleanings

 How many kinds of fillings are there?

 There are two kinds of fillings: direct and indirect.
 We place direct fillings into a prepared cavity in a single visit.
-We usually accomplish placement of indirect fillings in two or more visits, often in order to include inlays and veneers fabricated with ceramics or composites.
+We usually place indirect fillings in two or more visits, often in order to include inlays and veneers that are created with ceramics or composites.

 What is fluoride?